SuperZooper3/AVisualDataFormat/research/codebar/codebar.md

 ## Technical TODOs

 - [X] Make the reader able to deal with whitespace before
-- [ ] Deal with whitespace after the barcode
+- [X] Deal with whitespace after the barcode
-- [ ] Make the reader scan down an image instead of just assuming the barcode is at the top
+- [X] Make the reader scan down an image instead of just assuming the barcode is at the top
-- [ ] Add tolerance calculation to bar counts in regions (scanner)
+- [X] Add tolerance calculation to bar counts in regions (scanner)
+- [ ] Implement differnt data types